 Stationary window shutters only need to appear that they will close over the opening.
 Measure both the width and height of each window.
 Divide the width in half to obtain the recommended panel size.
 Exceptionally wide windows will be unable to adhere to the basic shutter measurement guidelines.
 Some homeowners then forgo using an outdoor window treatment or use panels smaller than would obviously fit for aesthetic purposes only.

 Each exterior shutter is custom made to the specified width and height.
 For the best fit, measurements are offered in ¼ inch increments.
 Composite shutters are manufactured with one presentable side.
 The rear of all composite panels is flat with no detail.
 ShutterLand exterior composite shutters ship with clear Polycarbonate installation brackets.
-The optional braces affix decorative shutters in a static location beside the window.
-Installation of exterior shutters can be accomplished by most homeowners.
+These optional braces affix decorative shutters in a static location beside the window.
+Installation of exterior composite shutters can be accomplished by most homeowners.

 If required, faux wood shutters can be installed with rugged outdoor hardware.
 Stainless steel or cast iron hinges with accompanying shutter dogs make outside shutters operable to swing open and closed.
 Remember, the back is plain with no detail so shutters will not be presentable in the closed position.
 Composite shutters are approximately 30% heavier than wood, so a third hinge is sometimes an essential addition.
 A divider rail or third batten is necessary to adhere the support hinge.